hacash/service/rpc_api_doc.en.md

 ## 1. /create create

-#### 1.1 Create an account `GET: /create?
-Action=accounts`
+#### 1.1 Create an account `GET: /create?action=accounts`

 Create accounts in batches at random, and return a list of account information including private keys, public keys, and addresses.
 Passable parameters:

-1. number [int] indicates the number of accounts created in batches, the default is 1, the maximum is 200
+- number [int] indicates the number of accounts created in batches, the default is 1, the maximum is 200

 Example interface: [http://rpcapi.hacash.org/create?action=accounts&number=5](http://rpcapi.hacash.org/create?action=accounts&number=5)